looker-open-source/components/README.md

 If you don't have [`yarn`](https://yarnpkg.com/en/) installed, have a look at https://yarnpkg.com/en/docs/install and choose the appropriate installation for your environment.

 We recommend using [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm#installation-and-update) to manage multiple versions of Node.
 Once installed you can simply type `nvm use` in side the repository to get the appropriate version of Node installed.
-Then you'll need to install Yarn globally via NPM - `npm install --global yarn`
+Then you'll need to install Yarn globally via NPM - `npm install --global yarn --legacy-peer-deps`

 ## Clone Repository & Setup